 Just as our stockholders put their money at risk when they invest in our Company, we believe that a significant portion of our executives' compensation should be at risk.
-For example, in 2017, assuming achievement of target performance objectives, approximately 71% of Mr. Lorberbaum's total target direct compensation was at risk, and approximately 29% was paid as salary.
-Our other named executive officers had similar allocations of target salary and at-risk compensation for 2017: 67% of the principal compensation components for our named executive officers in the aggregate was at risk and tied to performance of our stock price and variable performance metrics.
-Based on the Company's performance in 2017, approximately 29% of the total direct compensation actually paid to Mr. Lorberbaum was represented by his annual bonus award and approximately 52% of the total direct compensation actually paid to Mr. Lorberbaum was represented by his long-term incentive opportunity.
+For example, in 2018, assuming achievement of target performance objectives, approximately 71% of Mr. Lorberbaum's total target direct compensation was at risk, and approximately 29% was paid as salary.
+Our other named executive officers had similar allocations of target salary and at-risk compensation for 2018: 66% of the principal compensation components for our named executive officers in the aggregate was at risk and tied to performance of our stock price and variable performance metrics.
+Based on the Company's performance in 2018, approximately 22% of the total direct compensation actually paid to Mr. Lorberbaum was represented by his annual bonus award and approximately 37% of the total direct compensation actually paid to Mr. Lorberbaum was represented by his long-term incentive opportunity.
+By placing a significant portion of an executive's annual pay at risk, the Compensation Committee believes that compensation is more directly related to performance and more closely links the financial interests of the executives and those of the stockholders.